jmgandarias/advanced_robotics/docs/lab3/README.md

 ## 3.1.
 Gravity compensation

 ### 3.1.1.
 Implementation
 As you could have noticed in the previous lab, the gravitational effects on the manipulator makes it to "fall".
-Hence, out controller should include these effects when computing the joint torques that will be commanded to the actuators.
+Hence, our controller should include these effects when computing the joint torques that will be commanded to the actuators.
 The simplest inverse dynamics controller is the gravity compensation controller that set the torques of the actuators to be equal to those produced by gravity

 $$
 \boldsymbol{\tau} = \mathbf{g}(\mathbf{q})